Python syntax highlighted Markdown doctest.

 code block, add the option

-This command uses the short form of setup and teardown. -u for up and -d for down.
+This command uses the short form of setup and teardown. -u for setup and -d for teardown.

 phmdoctest doc/setup_doctest.md -u FIRST -d LAST --setup-doctest --outfile test_setup_doctest.py